Early Years Foundation Stage (Reception) 2023 - 2024

 We base our planning and topics around different books although this can change based on the children’s interests.
 The activities set up in our classroom are carefully tailored to these and each individual child's next steps.
 Our planning considers all areas of the Early Years Foundation Stage Curriculum including: Literacy, Maths, Understanding the World, Expressive Arts and Design, Personal, Social and Emotional Development, Communication and Language & Physical Development.

-We provide a 'Rolling Snack' facility within Reception.
+We provide a snack facility within Reception.
 This involves the children choosing when they would like their snack and serving themselves.
 This has many benefits for the children's development and provides more time for exploration, learning and development.

 Rolling snack benefits: